Deep learning for track recognition in pixel and strip-based particle detectors

-The first version of TrackNETv2 was trained with the help of a special bucketing procedure.
-Tracks were sorted by length.
-Each group of tracks with a given number of hits in a track was reformed to balance the size of all groups.
-Randomly selected long tracks were cut and pushed to a bucket with a smaller track length.
-Thus, buckets with different track lengths (from 3 to the number of stations) were created.
-Then the last hits of the tracks in every group were selected as labels for the model prediction and loss calculation, while all remaining hits were chosen as inputs.
-Such a bucketing procedure is unnatural for training recurrent neural networks (RNNs), not even speaking about the need for balancing buckets.
-According to the structure of RNNs, we decided to recap the training procedure.
+where $\lambda_1,\lambda_2$ are the weights; $x',y'$ is the predicted ellipse center; $x,y$ are the coordinates of the next hit of the current track; $R_1,R_2$ are the semi-axes of the predicted ellipse.
+We chose the linear activation function to predict the position of the ellipse center, while for semi-axes the softplus~\cite{softplus_act} activation function is used.
+Note, that Eq.~\ref{eq_1} is just a regression part of Eq.~\ref{eq_tracknet_v1_loss}.
+The loss function allows to predict the ellipse center close to the expected position of the next hit, simultaneously reducing the size of the ellipse to the extent the true hit is still inside.
+Thus, the track candidate gets longer until it reaches the last detector layer, or the next hit is missing in the predicted ellipse.

+Currently, the hyperparameters $\lambda_1$ and $\lambda_2$ should be tuned for every experiment independently, according to the input data, e.g. the reference system (polar vs cartesian) or normalization of coordinates (raw vs normalized), and the configuration of the tracking detector.
+Good starting point is $\lambda_1=0.8$ and $\lambda_2=0.2$.

-At first, the whole true track from Monte-Carlo data, except the last hit, is passed to the input of the model.
+Tracks can be of different lengths and contain different number of hits.
+This must be taken into account when training the model.
+One can use a special bucketing procedure, when tracks were sorted by length.
+However, such a procedure is unnatural for training RNNs, and requires the complicated bucket balancing.
+Instead, we do the following.
+First, the whole true track from simulated data, except the last hit, is passed to the input of the model.